September 25, 2025

 Renmoney Renmoney Microfinance Bank Fully Approved

-Note: Always cross-check with the FCCPC for the latest updates.
+Note: Always fact-check with the FCCPC for recent updates and upgrades.

 What to Do If You’ve Already Borrowed from a Scam App

-If you borrowed money and agreed to terms (even if unfair), try to repay what you owe to avoid legal escalation.
+Pay Back What You Can If you borrowed money and agreed to terms that were unreasonable, try to repay what you owe to avoid legal repercussions.

 2. Report the App